ttran9/comp-build-backend/README.md

     as a compressed javascript file with an index.html file that references the minified javascript file.
 This wouldn't be a great practice because this back-end API should not serve any templates (any views) for the user, instead it should just house endpoints that the front-end (an individual application) can reference and display back to a user.

+- Some issues I ran into while trying to deploy:
+  - So I was getting an issue with an improper CORS configuration and I found [this](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html#mvc-cors-global-java) to be a very helpful reference.